HungryOrc/hungryorc.github.io/pages/java/java_file_io.md

 folder: java
 toc: false
 ---
 There are multiple ways to do file I/O in java.
-The following is a popular way.

-## Read and write txt file
+## Read and write txt file in traditional way, with `FileReader/Writer` and `BufferedReader`
 ```java
 import java.io.FileReader;
 import java.io.BufferedReader;